AdaCore/spark2014/docs/ug/appendix.rst

 of a later section of that entity shall not be On.
 [For example, a subprogram can have a SPARK declaration and a non-SPARK body, but not vice versa.]

+If the SPARK_Mode of a section of an entity is Auto, then the SPARK_Mode of a later section of that entity shall not be On or Off.

 The SPARK_Mode aspect can be specified either via a pragma or via an aspect_specification.
 In some contexts, only a pragma can be used because of syntactic limitations.
 In those contexts where an